 The clock is a true frenemy—a friend and an enemy.
 It never lies, but sometimes you wish it would.
 Because the clock never stops, you need to break it into manageable parts.
 Get your math cap on, because your coach may give you some intense, clock-based instructions for a set, such as:

 “5 x 200s descend on the 4:30, negative split #5.
 Leaving on the top.”

-On a traditional analog clock face, the beginning of a minute is at the top—where the number 12 is.
-Seen either as 0 or 60 on a digital clock.
+The beginning of a minute (the 12 on a clock face), shown as either 0 or 60 on a traditional swimming pace clock, also called a sweep clock, as the hands sweep around the face.
+Seen as :00 on a digital clock.
 Stated as “leaving on the top” or “on the 60.”

-Again, on an analog clock face, the bottom is actually the middle of a minute, where the number 6 is, which is the 30 on a digital clock.
+Again, on a traditional clock face, the bottom is actually the middle of a minute, where the number 6 is, which is the 30 on a sweep clock and :30 on a digital clock.
 Stated as “leaving on the bottom” or “on the 30.”

 5 (or 10) seconds apart